-Dash Arts will be tongue-in-cheek about this famous 65 year old song contest, whilst also exploring in more depth the purposes, stories and politics behind it.
-This months Dash Cafe will feature performance artist and self-professed Eurovision fan Richard Dedomenici, and expert and media commentator Paul Jordan, aka Dr Eurovision, who wrote his PhD thesis on the subject, and others.
+Dash Arts will be tongue-in-cheek about this famous 65 years old song contest, whilst also exploring in more depth the stories and the intricate politics behind the scenes, taking us right up to this year’s controversial hosts, Israel.
+We’ll feature performance artist and self-professed Eurovision fan Richard DeDomenici and expert and media commentator Paul Jordan, aka Dr Eurovision, who wrote his PhD thesis on the subject.

 Dash Arts creates artistic experiences that challenge the way we see the world in collaboration with exceptional international artists.